astromechza/score-flyio/README.md

 For example, `score-flyio.astromechza.github.com/service-web-concurrency: '{"type": "requests", "hard_limit": 25, "soft_limit": 20}'`.

+## State storage

+All state including secret values from resource provisioners, are stored in the local `.score-flyio/state.yaml` file.
+When deploying as part of a CI pipeline, this file is vital to keep safe and control access to.
+This is similar to a Terraform or OpenTofu state file stored locally.
+This file should be maintained per deployment environment.
+Since it may contain unique ids and passwords that cannot be retrieved once lost.

+Some recommended methods of storing this file:

+- Object Storage
+- local persistent volume
+- password manager such as 1password
+- Hashicorp Vault

+In the future we may build state file download, upload, and mediation into `score-flyio`.

 ## Resource Provisioning

 **NOTE**: this is described in more detail in the Score documentation: <https://docs.score.dev/docs/>.